 Compostable is the term used to describe materials that break down in a compost environment.
 It is used in place of the word Biodegradable because Biodegradable is a word used to describe the degradation of material in a landfill.
 Compostable is a better word because it describes how a material breaks down in a compost environment.

-Compostable and Biodegradable are commonly used in dog poop bags, with the aim of reducing the negative environmental impact of plastic.
+Compostable and Biodegradable are commonly used in dog poop bags, to reduce the negative environmental impact of plastic.
 Biodegradable plastics are made from plant-based materials with high percentages of renewable carbon sources.
 Biodegradable plastics are not necessarily compostable.
 Compostable plastics are plastic materials that can be composted at the end of their useful life.

 What Are Poop Bags Made Of?